How People Become Addicted to Fentanyl

 Addiction and Withdrawal from Fentanyl

-- Become less responsible and less reliable
+- Becoming less responsible and less reliable to their commitments

 - Have increasing tolerance and stronger cravings for the drug